azhiya/what-is-css-hauwa/README.md

-# Repo Structure and Lesson Plan Template
+# What is CSS Structure and Lesson Plan Template

-> <span style="color:red">Please remove all blockquote comments such as this before publishing.</span>

 ## Description

-> In this lesson you will learn what is CSS (Cascading Style Sheets) and how it interacts with with the HTML elements of your website and Javascript.
+In this lesson you will learn what is CSS (Cascading Style Sheets) and how it interacts with with the HTML elements of your website and Javascript.
 Learn how to use CSS to style those HTML elements and the 'cascading effect'.

 ## Objectives